Skip to content

 A buyer buys a business, not a job.

-This is the factor where an owner has the most leverage before a sale.
-Owner dependency shows up in almost every Quebec SME file — and for both the buyer and their lender, it’s a major risk.
-If the management team in place can decide, operate, and serve customers without the owner’s daily involvement, the file is immediately stronger.
+This is often the factor where an owner has the most leverage before a sale.
+Owner dependency shows up in many Quebec SME files.
+For both the buyer and the lender, it’s a major risk.

 4. Documented processes